 About The Second Movement Project

-This project is about transforming artistic concepts into actionable, interdisciplinary approaches.
-At the heart of SECOND MOVEMENT is the initiative "Sing, Don’t Shout" – a groundbreaking approach to help educators find alternative ways to engage students without reinforcing cycles of trauma.
-Instead of shouting, passive-aggressive behaviors, or anger-driven responses, Sing, Don’t Shout promotes strategies that foster connection, encouragement, and love.
-Our mission is to cultivate classrooms, teachers, and students who embody the fruits of a good spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+We transform artistic concepts into actionable, interdisciplinary strategies.
+At the heart of our work is the "Sing, Don’t Shout" initiative—a transformative approach helping educators engage students without reinforcing cycles of trauma.
+By replacing reactionary behaviors with strategies rooted in connection and encouragement, we cultivate classrooms that embody the fruits of a good spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

-This initiative takes the form of both a podcast and a professional development series, equipping educators and parents with practical tools to engage with young people in healthier, more uplifting ways.
+Through our podcast, one-on-one coaching sessions, and professional development series, we equip educators with practical tools to engage with young people in healthier, more uplifting ways.
 Together, we aim to create environments where children thrive, relationships strengthen, and communities heal.

 Kaijeh Johnson